 All RD projects will no longer have to do AUPs, beginning 2018.
 Low-risk properties, whether for-profit or not-for-profit, are no longer required to submit audited financial statements.
 Instead, they must submit owner-certified statements.
 The threshold for high-risk properties is now the same as HUD’s requirements, laid out in the table below.

 *These include RD forms 3560-07 and 3560-10, along with the applicable supporting schedules, as well as the borrower’s Certification of Performance Standards.

 Some property owners and management companies may expect their accounting fees to drop in 2018 as they adopt RD’s new rules.
 However, this may not be the case.
 Because AUPs filled in part of the assurance service provided by the audit, auditors will have to make up for its absence by doing additional testing.

 Though the overall process becomes simpler for everyone, the total time and cost of the audit may or may not change.
 Check with your CPA firm before the 2018 audit begins to discuss your expectations for fees and services.
 Remember that if you’re unhappy with your quality of service, you always have the option of switching CPA firms.

 Financial Guidance from Lemler Group

 We understand your property or management company may want a bottom-line determination of how much these changes could cost.
 We’re happy to provide a free analysis on submission requirements to aid your property’s budgeting process.
-All we need is the financial statements from 2017 and RD forms 3560-07 and 3560-10.
+All we need is FY 2017’s financial statements and RD forms 3560-07 and 3560-10.
 Give us a call and we’ll start the process.